slrodini/nadir/README.md

 `nadir` is a minimization library that includes a family of variants of the Adam base algorithm and in the future will include a number of global, non-gradient based, minimization algorithm.

+> The library is still very much work-in-progress.
+The API is somewhat stable, but major changes can still happen.

 ## Installation
 **Prerequisite:**
 1. You should have installed a C++ compiler with support for C++20.